Mr1Skeletoner/printColored/README.md

     object = ThemeRGBV(r,g,b, r2,g2,b2, *formats)

 Its same as the Theme class, but with RGB.
-Accepts both foreground and background values at the same time (r,g,b being foreground, r2,g2,b2 being background), and you can not enter whatever you want and leave it as an empty string.
+Accepts both foreground and background values at the same time (r,g,b being foreground, r2,g2,b2 being background), and you can leave whatever you dont want as an empty string.
 It also accepts formats

 It has the same methods as the main Theme class, with a few changes: